greg-js/arch-wiki-md-repo/wiki/_content/english/USB flash installation media.md

 ```

 In `/dev/sd**x1**` you must replace **x** with the first free letter after the last letter in use on the system where you are installing Arch Linux (e.g. if you have two hard drives, use `c`.).
 You can make this change during the first phase of boot by pressing `Tab` when the menu is shown.

-#### Using GNOME Disk Utility

-Linux distributions running GNOME can easily make a live CD through [nautilus](https://www.archlinux.org/packages/?name=nautilus) and [gnome-disk-utility](https://www.archlinux.org/packages/?name=gnome-disk-utility).
-Simply right-click on the .iso file, and select "Open With Disk Image Writer."
-When GNOME Disk Utility opens, specify the flash drive from the "Destination" drop-down menu and click "Start Restoring."

-#### Making an USB-ZIP drive

-For some old BIOS systems, only booting from USB-ZIP drives is supported.
-This method allows you to still boot from a USB-HDD drive.

-**Warning:** This will destroy all information on your USB flash drive!

-*   Download [syslinux](https://www.archlinux.org/packages/?name=syslinux) and [mtools](https://www.archlinux.org/packages/?name=mtools) from the official repositories.
-*   Find your usb drive with `lsblk`.
-*   Type `mkdiskimage -4 /dev/sd**x** 0 64 32` (replace x with the letter of your drive).
-This will take a while.

-From here continue with the manual formatting method.
-The partition will be /dev/sd**x**4 due to the way ZIP drives work.

-**Note:** Do not format the drive as FAT32 keep it as FAT16.

 ### In Windows